The Freshman Experience

 The Freshman Experience Program Elements:

 - Freshman Transition Class—During the summer, Pacifica will offer the Freshman Transition Class.
-Course fees are $250 and the meeting time is July 24-28 from 10am-Noon.
+This course is offered July 24-28 and July 31-August 4 from 10am-Noon.
+Course fees are $250.
 Topics Covered: Time management, study skills, social etiquettes, living a well-balanced life, and dealing with stress.
 The course is aimed at helping incoming students make an easier and more effective transition to high school work.
 To enroll, email Nicole Warren at firstname.lastname@example.org.

 - Individual College Counseling Meetings—Our Dean of College Counseling will work with each incoming student and their parents to develop a flexible four-year plan in order to help them navigate Pacifica’s co-curricular program.
 Regular parent information meetings will also be held, and multiple opportunities for college visits will be made available throughout each year.